blackflux/object-scan/README.md

 Type: `boolean`<br>
 Default: `true`

-When set to false, no array selectors should be used and arrays are automatically traversed.
+When set to false, no array selectors should be used in any needles and arrays are automatically traversed.

+Note that the results still include the array selectors.

 ## Examples